HaiderMalikk/Chess/README.md

 One thing that makes this bot fast and efficient is Alpha-Beta Pruning.
 Earlier, I mentioned that the bot looks at every move and game state.
 But what if there's a move or game state that has the highest value?
 For example, if one move allows the bot to capture a queen with a pawn or capture a pawn with a pawn, the bot knows from piece values that capturing the queen is the best move.
 It stops searching for more moves and game states and takes that move immediately.

 If you want to play, download the folder and run the main file.
-NOTE: You must change the image file path if you're on Windows, and you need Pygame installed in your Python workspace.
+NOTE: you need Pygame installed in your Python workspace just use pip install pygame in you terminal, go get pip just do python3 i pip but this might vary.
 OK, BYEE!

 - Here are some pics of the game PLZ NOTE: all the effort was for the back end!
 - Here is the link to the live demo: https://www.youtube.com/watch?v=lJkVwCNmqOE